 - Between New York (JFK) and Orange County (SNA)

 - Between Los Angeles (LAX) and Miami (MIA)

 - Between Dallas (DFW) and Honolulu (HNL)

 - Between Dallas (DFW) and Kona (KOA)

 - Between Charlotte (CLT) and Honolulu (HNL)

 For Alaska Mileage Plan and American AAdvantage elites not traveling in first and business class, eligible destinations for Flagship Lounge access include Asia, Australia, Europe, New Zealand, and South America (with the same exclusions as above).

-What do you make of American’s timeline for reopening Flagship Lounges?
+What do you make of the pace at which American has reopened Flagship Lounges?